Some of our favourite Cornish food producers

 Something a bit more savoury

-We don’t all have a sweet tooth.
-A cool pint of St Austell Korev goes down a treat with a bag from The Great British Crisp Company, produced here in Cornwall after being acquired by Warren’s Bakery For a more sophisticated and spicy snack, try some hot chilli dipping sauce from the Cornish Chilli Company and a plate of Popti Cornish Bakehouse seaweed thins.
+We don’t all have a sweet tooth – and a cool pint of St Austell Korev goes down a treat with hot chili dipping sauce from the Cornish Chili Company and a plate of Popti Cornish Bakehouse seaweed thins.

 There is plenty of choice when it comes to Cornish-made chutneys, sauces and spices and we’re lucky enough to stock one of our favourites here in the campsite shop.
 The Cornish Larder Company offer a unique selection of products having teamed up with fellow Cornish drink brands to produce some super tasty recipes.
 The Spiced Apple Chutney uses St Ives Cider for that extra rich flavour and the iconic Tarquins Gin can be found in the Orange Marmalade and Strawberry Jam.
 They haven’t gone unnoticed after recently being awarded 2020 Taste of the West Gold for Tomato and Chilli Relish, which uses St Ives Rum and Crab Shack’s very own Dead Man’s Fingers Spiced Rum.
 What are they going to come up with next!?!

-With hundreds of acres of farmland covering our stunning county, Cornwall has a great range of dairy farms and we’ve got one right on our doorstep.
-Trink Dairy is owned and run by the Knowles family, producing pasteurised, non-homogenised whole cow’s milk that graze only a few miles from the site.
-They open their doors up for tours and also run a local farmers market, so be sure to stop by and meet their Friesian and Jersey cows.
+With hundreds of acres of farmland covering our stunning county, Cornwall has a great range of dairies, and we’ve got one right on our doorstep.
+Trink Dairy is owned and run by the Knowles family.
+It produces pasteurised, non-homogenised cow’s milk from a herd that that grazes just a few miles from Polmanter.
+Trink opens its doors for dairy tours and also runs a local farmers market (check their Facebook page for details).

 So there you go – some of Cornwall’s more unusual foodie offerings, and we hope you enjoy them.
 And for some of these goodies, you won’t have to travel far as we stock them right here on-site.
 See our full list of Cornish produce currently available in our shop.